YJLi-new/vibe-coding-prompts/README.md

 ...

 ### 实现方案：
-In this comprehensive task, you need to modify the project code (for the total goal: Transition the existing single-image perception pipeline to a multi-sensor (Camera + LiDAR) Bird's-Eye View (BEV) fusion architecture.
-This involves generating multiple BEV "panels" as image inputs for the Qwen2-VL model to improve 3D object detection accuracy, while minimizing changes to the existing training and evaluation logic) in 7 phases (1 to 7).
+In this comprehensive task, you need to modify the project code (for the total goal: 【】) in 【N】 phases (【N0】 to 【NN】).

 The Phase 1 (【】) and Phase 2 (【】) has been done.